 Who designs the everyday items in our lives: cell phones, athletic shoes, chairs, computers, cars, bikes, even teakettles?

-Students learn and apply the fundamentals of the industrial design process: how to sketch their ideas, make models, and create working prototypes that communicate with power, grace, and confidence.
+Students learn and apply the fundamentals of the industrial design process: defining needs, sketching their ideas, making models, and creating working prototypes that communicate their concepts with power, grace, and confidence.

-The course includes a field trip to at least one cutting-edge local design firm (last year’s class visited fuseproject).
+The course includes a field trip to at least one cutting-edge local design firm (last year’s class visited Lunar).

 Industrial Design is an all-day studio.